TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

  - Initializing NDK stack
  - Configuring the HTTP and TCP/IP data servers

-This application runs on the J721E EVM with GESI (Gateway/Ethernet Switch/Industrial Expansion Board) board.
+This application runs on the GESI (Gateway/Ethernet Switch/Industrial Expansion Board) board in J721E devices and on the QPENet (Quad Port Eth Expansion Board) board in the J7200 devices.
 The demo requires two PCs running Ubuntu connected to the GESI board in order to demonstrate the L2 switching capabilities as well as to generate and monitor Ethernet traffic at different stages of the demo.
 The connection diagram is shown below.

 ![](demo_l2_switching_connections.png "EthFw demo connections diagram")